Pencils0101001101001010/file-crypto-tool/README.md

 2.  ### The application requires an environment variable named CRYPTO_TOOL_PASSKEY to be set on your operating system.

-    Run the appropriate command in your terminal to set it up for your curren session:
+    Run the appropriate command in your terminal to set it up for your current session:

          export CRYPTO_TOOL_PASSKEY="your_secret_passphrase_here"